dyrel78/INFO_201/milestone1/milestone1.md

 ### __Digital Loyalty Programme__
 * **Stakeholders:** Customers who shop from HV Lo-fi often
-* **Description:** In person membership scheme that customers can sign up to online, or log into
+* **Description:** Membership scheme that customers can sign up to online, or log into
 * **Justification:** This enables people to sign up without having to do so in person, also they can login online.
 * **Priority:** Must have - can access benefits of loyalty scheme, client has said that it would be useful.
 * **Notes** Follow up that ther musical preferences and favourite artists could show up on their page more often if they are logged on